 The complete course comprises eight modules, each of which deals with a specific subject representing a requirement or function of a VTS Operator.
 Each module contains a subject framework stating its scope and aims, a subject outline and a detailed teaching syllabus.

-The course also provides participants with the opportunity to exercise the role of a VTS Operator.
-These exercises should, wherever practicable, use simulation.
-Where simulation is not practicable, the exercises should be designed to be fully representative of appropriate situations that occur in a VTS.

 ACRONYMS

 AIS Automatic Identification System(s)